DD2480-Group3/lab2-continuous-integration/README.md

 ## How to view the build history
 1. Navigate to the URL that was generated from ngrok + "/history/" (e.g. https://81e7-213-64-193-154.ngrok.io/history/)
 2. Click on the build date/time which will redirect to a unique URL which displays relevant build information.

+## How to generate Javadoc
+1. Run 'mvn javadoc:javadoc" in the terminal.
+2. Go to the directory "target/site/apidocs/"
+3. Open the "allclasses-index.html" file, which will display the javadoc for all classes.

+## Structure of repository for projects that uses the CI servers features
+The projects that are meant to use the features of the CI servers needs to be a maven project.
+So it needs to have an pom.xml file and then follow the directory structure of maven projects.
+E.g in a directory called "src/main/java" application and library soruces should be stored.
+An simple example of a maven project is found in the branch called "assessment".

 ## Implementation